mhjort/trombi/README.md

 By default clj-gatling won't call the next step in scenario if a previous step fails (returns false).
 You can override this behaviour by setting `skip-next-after-failure?` to false at scenario level.

+When clj-gatling terminates the simulation (either after the given duration or given requests) all running scenarios will still finish.
+If scenario has multiple steps and takes long to run the simulation may take some time to fully terminate.
+If you want to disable that feature in scenario level you can set `allow-early-termination` to true.

 ### Options